Set macro speed (autodelay)

 Parameters

-timeMS - time (milliseconds) to wait after macro commands.
+timeMS - autodelay time in milliseconds.
 Can be 0 to 60000.
 Default: 0.

 context - if omitted or 0, returns current macro/function speed.
 If -1 or -2, returns caller's or global speed (see above).